How a Nonprofit Can Start and Market a Planned Giving Program

 A planned giving program will not solve a nonprofit's immediate financial needs.
 It is an investment in its future financial well-being.
 This type of program takes time to construct and even more time to realize results.
 A nonprofit should keep some considerations in mind before beginning one.

-Understand what planned giving is and what it does for donors.
-Donors are altruistic to be sure, but they can also be motivated by a desire to achieve a little bit of immortality.
+- Understand what planned giving is and what it does for donors.
+Donors are altruistic to be sure, but they also can be motivated by a desire to achieve a little bit of immortality.
 No other form of giving does that better than a planned gift that will memorialize them after death.
-Your organization can become the vehicle through which people can make a lasting mark through a gift that leaves the world a better place.
+Your organization can become a vehicle through which people can make a lasting mark through a gift that leaves the world a better place.

 How to Market Your Planned Giving Program

-Fight for a budget.
-Make sure that you have an adequate budget for marketing planned gifts.
+- Fight for a budget.
+Make sure you have an adequate budget for marketing planned gifts.

 A planned giving program is not easy or cheap to set up, so make sure that you market it adequately.
 It will pay off with long-term stability for your organization.